 Create a strategy that you will be able to follow through with.
 Remember that you are on a school break as well.

 Keep formal academic practice brief.
-For example, if your student spent the end of the school year learning multi-digit multiplication, put one problem up on a wipe off board daily to keep the process fresh.
+For example, if your student spent the end of the school year learning multi-digit multiplication, put one problem on a wipe-off board daily to keep the process fresh.

 2) Evaluate What You Worked on Last Year

 What might still be a little fuzzy?
 You may find that consistently spending five minutes on practice a few times a week will serve your student well and keep them from needing to totally relearn the same concepts in the fall.

 A fast track of math fact mastery is a great summer project.
 I have discussions daily with parents whose students from 7-16 are struggling to memorize basic math facts.
 One of my past blog posts, How to Teach a Child Math Facts, focuses on effective strategies that work well with brief consistent sessions.